Ir al contenido principal

 Si experimenta cualquier otro síntoma que considere que puede deberse a este medicamento, consulte a su médico o farmacéutico.

-If you are caring for someone who has recently been given a dose of diamorphine and you notice the following side-effects, alert a doctor or nurse as soon as possible:
+Important: if you are caring for someone who has recently been given a dose of diamorphine and you notice the following side effects, alert a doctor or nurse as soon as possible:

 • Very small, 'pinpoint' pupils (the black circle of the eye).